 Most writers have an idea about what they’re hoping to achieve from a retreat and it’s something to keep in mind.
 Instead of trying to tackle too many projects or worse, not knowing what to write at all, making a note of what we want to achieve can be beneficial for our goals.

-It doesn’t have to be complicated; any one of these examples would be fine:
+It doesn’t have to be complicated.
+Any one of these examples would be just fine:

 - I’d like to finish the first chapter of my novel.